When it comes to shaving, the cartridge razor expertly dances between performance and convenience.

 - Precision trimmer

 - Battery operated vibrations

-When it comes to the actual performance of this cartridge razor, its top notch.
-We found that generally speaking this is the best overall razor that you can get for the money.
+When it comes to the actual performance of this cartridge razor, it’s top-notch.
+This is the best cartridge razor for general shaving.

 While Gillette may be the biggest name in razors when it comes to both cartridge and disposable varieties, by and far one of their largest competitors is Schick.